AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 Here we can choose from 4 different version of Windows Server.

 Standard and Datacenter, both with the option for with and without a GUI.

 The difference between standard and datacenter is it target audience and license cost/features.
-Standard is designed for small-to-medium-sized organizations and allows you to run 2 virtual machines with Hyper-V (Microsofts virutalization software).
+Standard is designed for small-to-medium-sized organizations and allows you to run 2 virtual machines with Hyper-V (Microsoft's virtualization software).
 Datacenter edition is optimized for large-scale virtualization in the datacenter and allows for 'unlimited' VMs.
-When I say 'unlimited' this is "license speak™", meaning you are still bound to the capabilities of your hardware, but there wont be a license based softlock preventing you from creating more VMs in Hyper-V.
+When I say 'unlimited' this is "license speak™", meaning you are still bound to the capabilities of your hardware, but there won't be a license based softlock preventing you from creating more VMs in Hyper-V.

 It also has some extra options like: